Periodic Normal Forms for Bifurcations of Limit Cycles in DDEs: Characterization of the center manifold and normal forms

 \section{Characterization of the center manifold and normal forms}

 In this section, we study the dynamics of \eqref{eq:DDEphi} on the center manifold $\mathcal{W}_{\loc}^c(\Gamma)$ near the \emph{nonhyperbolic} cycle $\Gamma$, meaning that there are, except of the trivial Floquet multiplier, other Floquet multipliers present on the unit circle in the complex plane, or the trivial Floquet multiplier has an algebraic multiplicity higher than one.
-Recall from \Cref{sec:introduction} that there are three generic codimension one bifurcation of limit cycles: the fold bifurcation, where the trivial Floquet multiplier has an algebraic multiplicity $2$ and geometric multiplicity 1, the period-doubling bifurcation, where there is a simple Floquet multiplier at $-1$ and the Neimark-Sacker bifurcation where there is a simple complex conjugate pair of Floquet multipliers present on the unit circle.
+Recall from \Cref{sec:introduction} that there are three generic codimension one bifurcation of limit cycles: the fold bifurcation, when the trivial Floquet multiplier has algebraic multiplicity $2$ and geometric multiplicity $1$, the period-doubling bifurcation, when a simple Floquet multiplier is located at $-1$, and the Neimark-Sacker bifurcation when a simple complex conjugate pair of Floquet multipliers is located on the unit circle.

-To study these bifurcations, we first separate the trivial Floquet multiplier from the rest of the dynamics in \Cref{subsec: separating}.
-Afterwards, in \Cref{subsec: normal form}, we prove the existence of a special coordinate system on the center manifold and provide in addition the periodic (critical) normal forms.
-These results are an extension of the work by Iooss \cite{Iooss1988,Iooss1999} from finite-dimensional ODEs to infinite-dimensional DDEs.
-As a consequence, the periodic normal forms obtained in \cref{thm:normalformI}, \cref{thm:normalformII} and \cref{thm:normalformIII} for DDEs are exactly the same as obtained by Iooss in ODEs, see \cite[Theorem III.7, Theorem III.10 and Theorem III.13]{Iooss1999}.
-Instead of being interested in only codim 1 bifurcations of limit cycles, the provided framework is also suited to study bifurcations of limit cycles of higher codimension, see for example \cite[Table 1]{Witte2013} for the periodic normal forms for some codim 2 bifurcations of limit cycles in ODEs, and hence DDEs.
-It is nevertheless helpful to keep these three codim one bifurcations in mind.
+To study these bifurcations, we first separate the dynamics generated by the trivial Floquet multiplier from the rest of the dynamics in \Cref{subsec: separating}.
+Afterwards, in \Cref{subsec: normal form}, we prove the existence of a special coordinate system on the center manifold and provide in addition the periodic (critical) normal forms of the mentioned three codimension one bifurcations of limit cycles.
+These results are an extension of the work by Iooss (and Adelmeyer) \cite{Iooss1988,Iooss1999} from finite-dimensional ODEs to infinite-dimensional DDEs.
+As a consequence, the periodic normal forms obtained in \cref{thm:normalformI}, \cref{thm:normalformII} and \cref{thm:normalformIII} for classical DDEs are exactly the same as obtained by Iooss for ODEs, see \cite[Theorem III.7, Theorem III.10 and Theorem III.13]{Iooss1999}.
+Instead of only being interested in codim 1 bifurcations of limit cycles, the provided framework is also suited to study bifurcations of limit cycles of higher codimension, see for example \cite[Table 1]{Witte2013} and \cite{Witte2014} for the periodic normal forms of all generic codim 2 bifurcations of limit cycles in ODEs, and hence DDEs.
+It is nevertheless helpful to keep, throughout the upcoming construction, these three codimension one bifurcations in mind.